artcast/artcast/README.md

 are sent by a source, so your source should transmit datums at a reasonable rate - every few minutes, for example - even if the data isn't changing that quickly.

+Sources may also optionally "register" extra information about an Artcast that provide additional details, including a human-readable description of the data, and its provenance.

 To make creating new sources as easy as possible, the Artcast server is distributed with a Python module with which a source can be written in just a few lines of code.